What | How | Who | Jobs | Partners | Contact | More

 Life versus work

-(39) Life is more important than work.
-But work brings meaning to your life.
+(44) Life is more important than work.
+But work brings meaning to your life, it gives you the feeling of doing something that is useful for others.